7 of History’s Most Unusual Riots

-The Darts Invitational Challenge, an international tournament held in 2015 in Melbourne, attracted international gawking in January during the finals match between Michael "Mighty Mike" van Gerwen and Simon "The Wizard" Whitlock.
-The dart players weren’t making a scene, though: Rather, hundreds of spectators, many of them drunk and in costume, began throwing plastic chairs as they watched.
-Footage and photos show police trying to control adults dressed as Oompa-Loompas, numerous superheroes and, in one instance, a ghillie suit (heavy camouflage meant to resemble foliage).
-(Van Gerwen, however, did go on to win the championship.)
+The Darts Invitational Challenge, an international tournament held in Melbourne, attracted international gawking in January 2015 during the finals match between Michael "Mighty Mike" van Gerwen and Simon "The Wizard" Whitlock.
+The dart players weren’t making a scene, though: Rather, hundreds of spectators, many of them drunk and in costume, began throwing plastic chairs as they watched (pictured above).
+The reasons for the fight remain unclear; footage and photos show police trying to control adults dressed as Oompa-Loompas, numerous superheroes, and, in one instance, in a ghillie suit (heavy camouflage meant to resemble foliage).

 3. THE TORONTO CLOWN AND FIREFIGHTER RIOT

 Toronto was still a pretty rough place in the 1850s, but not so rough that the circus wouldn’t come to town.
 As it turns out, circus entertainers were also a tough lot back then, so when a group of off-duty clowns spent an evening at a brothel popular with the city’s firefighters on July 12, 1855, tensions came to a head.
 Accounts differ as to who started the fight, but after one firefighter knocked the hat off a clown things escalated into a full-on rabble intent on chasing the circus out of town.
 Only the mayor calling in the militia put an end to the uproar, an incident Torontonians credit with kicking off much-needed local police reforms.

 4. THE BELGIAN NIGHT AT THE OPERA RIOT